IMax153/advanced-effect-workshop/README.md

 To be able to participate in the workshop exercises, it is best that you clone the project.

+Once cloned, all of the content relevant to the workshop can be found under the [workshop](workshop/) directory.

 There are three primary methods which you can use to get access to this project:

 | Method                                                                                                                                                              | Description                                                            |